justhuang/decal-proj/README.md

 ## 3 - (`Order`) Link all the models here.

-An order is taken for a customer, containing a **meal** (to simplify things, let's say that an order can only contain **one meal**) and is then assigned to a given **delivery guy**.
+An order is taken for a customer, containing a **meal** (to simplify things, let's say that an order can only contain **one meal**) and is then assigned to a given **employee**.
+The orders are automatically assigned to employees based on how many orders they already have.
 Finally, the `Order` model needs to record whether or not the meal has been delivered.

 Then, we need to make sure that the following actions are implemented in the program: